sifis-home/wp3-solutions/README.md

 Docker Images for the Group & EDHOC Applications are automatically pushed to [ghcr.io](ghcr.io).

-Available images are listed in the Packages section of the repository.
+Available images are listed in the Packages section of the repository [here](https://github.com/orgs/sifis-home/packages?repo_name=wp3-solutions).

 ### Code coverage reports